Emergency Response

 If threat exists nearby, within the vicinity or community:

 1. The school will Contact our local police liaison for further information/ advisement.
-If unknown, contact a Flex Director or Head of School for further instruction.
+If unknown, contact a Flex Director for further instruction.

 2. Adhere to the Hold and Secure procedures outlined below or continue as directed.